j-hannes/elm-tutorial/docs/tutorial.md

 In this chapter we have done the first baby steps of installing the Elm platform, compiling a small elm program and displaying the output in a browser.

+Our little project consists of thre files:

+* app.elm
+* elm.js
+* index.html

+There have been some other files created by the compiler which we will ignore for now.

 This minimal complete example can be easily extended to show more complex static content in a HTML document.